seanMj/FileTypeOrganization/README.md

 # FileTypeOrganization (Runs on Windows And Linux without any changes)
 Organize a filesystem by file type, makes analysis of a system easier for people who need to quickly comb through a system that isn't their own, or people who just want to run a program for fun.

+    Unlike the StarSaver program, this program will go through a directory of your choice and will organize all the files by file extension type, and save those files within a choosen directory by the user instead of a searching for A specific filename and then organize by type.
+Ones general, the other is more specific.

 thought something like this could be used to do analysis of a system visually much easier

 - enter program name, and a source location (where you wish to look) and the destination (where you wish to save)